Hera-devops/Rock_Paper_Scissors/README.md

 I used pyTelegramBotAPI to create this bot

-To make you bot work you need:
+To make your bot work you need:
 1- First of all sign up in Telegram, if you don't have an account.
 2- Create telegram bot.
 It is very easy u can find the instructions in the internet.
 3- After you created a bot, copy its token.